visualtecnologicc/mediastream/trunk/ mediastream --username olivier.buchwalder/mediastream/src/MediaStream/readme.txt

  ----------------------------------------------------
  $DAY			: day indentifier 00-31
  $MONTH			: month identifier 00-12
+ $WEEK			: week The ISO 8601 week number of the current year (01 to 53), where week 1 is the first week that has at least 4 days in the current year, and with Monday as the first day of the week
  $YEAR2			: year identifier in 2 decimals, e.g. 07
  $YEAR4			: year identifier in 4 decimals, e.g. 2007
  $CH_OPTIONi	: optional value selected by the user from the channel 'options' value